At Automattic Design we like to experiment with connecting large groups of people remotely NIRL with large groups of people IRL.

 A low-performing team results from a sense that the organization neither cares for the team, nor does it care for its individual performers.
 In other words, employees stop caring about results when they feel the company doesn't care about them, too.
-It is a reflexive property of organizational performance.
-Leading a team is a lonely … Continue reading Scaling caring in an all-distributed team

 One of my favorite things in life is when I realize how stupid I've become by getting smarter.
 Said differently, it's the moment you realize that your personal inference engine is filled with a bunch of assumptions.
 And although those assumptions can let you feel smart in front of others who are confronted with exactly similar conditions for the first time, they're kind of useless when you're put into different situations.
 It's SO easy to forget.

 I've found the distributed team paradigm to be enormously useful for collaborating in "sticky note" fashion.
 Why?
 Because it takes one hundredth of the time needed to get folks setup with virtual sticky pads because you don't have to tear off pages and hand them out to each individual one-by-one.
 There's no need to hand out pens as well because they just need to type into the keyboards.